Cosmic-CoNN: A Cosmic Ray Detection Deep-Learning Framework, Dataset, and Toolkit: LCO CR Dataset

 We chose images from across three telescope classes and across the year as shown in Fig.~\ref{fig:data_stats}.
 Images from different times of the year sampled a variety of source densities for different sets of scientific goals.
 The varying source density proved to be of great importance to robust CR detection~\citep{2005PASA...22..249F}.
 In the task of CR detection, diversified real objects provide rich features for the negative class, which greatly improves model robustness.

 We further constrained a sequence of exposures to come from the same scheduling unit: the frames are typically separated by just a few minutes.
-Repeated exposures in a short period of time help mitigate the point spread function (PSF) variation induced by atmospheric attenuation but PSF wings still cause noticeable false positive labels adjacent sources.
-For our training data we reject CRs that are overlapping with astronomical sources so that variations in the PSF do not create artifacts in the training sample.
+Repeated exposures in a short period of time help mitigate the PSF variation induced by atmospheric attenuation but PSF wings still cause noticeable false positive labels adjacent sources.
+We reject CRs that are overlapping with astronomical sources so that variations in the PSF do not create artifacts in the training samples.

 Of all CR pixels, 1.21\% were rejected in an effort to tackle the PSF-variation-induced artifacts.
 This trade-off ensures the remaining 98.79\% CR pixels are labeled at higher confidence.
 Therefore, models trained with this dataset focus on distinguishing CRs from real sources, and it is anticipated that CRs overlapped with sources will not be detected.
 Training on raw images with arbitrary PSFs also guarantees consistent performance at inference time.
 In future versions we will model the PSF explicitly to make sure that we do not bias our training sample.